yetanotherco/aligned-layer/infra/ansible/README.md

 > [!IMPORTANT]
 > You need to have previously created an ECDSA keystore with at least 1ETH and a BLS keystore.
 > You can create keystore following this [guide](#How-to-Create-Keystores)
+> The ECDSA keystore for the Operator must be created with the Eigenlayer CLI

 > [!CAUTION]
 > To register the Operator in Aligned successfully, you need to have been whitelisted by the Aligned team previously.